openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than Response Modes with redirects.
 For details, see ((#session_fixation)).

 The value of the Redirect URI is at the discretion of the Verifier.
 However, the Verifier MUST add a fresh, cryptographically random number to the URL.
-This number is used to ensure only the receiver of the redirect is able to fetch and process the Authorization Response.
+This number is used to ensure only the receiver of the redirect can fetch and process the Authorization Response.
 The number could be added as a path component or a parameter to the URL.
 It is RECOMMENDED to use a cryptographic random value of 128 bits or more at the time of the writing of this specification.
 For implementation considerations see (#implementation_considerations_direct_post).

 The following is a non-normative example of the response from the Verifier to the Wallet upon receiving the Authorization Response at the Response Endpoint (using a `response_code` parameter from (#implementation_considerations_direct_post)):